Ryde Secondary College

 Dance

-Dance is currently offered as a House Sport.
+Dance as a Subject

 Public Speaking and Debating